catsmoker/cs_script/README.md

 # Windows Automation Script

-This script automates several tasks on a Windows system, including system maintenance, downloading and installing applications, and more.
-It’s designed to streamline the setup and maintenance process by performing a series of automated actions.
+This script leverages free, open-source tools to automate various tasks on a Windows system, such as system maintenance, application installation, and more.
+It is designed to streamline the setup and maintenance process, making it easier to manage your Windows environment with minimal manual intervention.

-This will render as:

 ## Installation